๐Ÿ”’Deviance and Social Control

 Why This Matters

 Understanding moral development is essential for grasping how individuals come to define deviance and respond to social control.
-You're being tested on the connection between moral reasoning and behavior—why some people follow rules out of fear of punishment while others break unjust laws based on principle.
 These theories explain how conformity develops, why people internalize norms, and what happens when individual conscience conflicts with societal expectations.

-The key insight here is that moral reasoning isn't fixed—it develops through stages, and where someone falls on this spectrum shapes how they respond to authority, laws, and social pressure.
+Moral reasoning isn't fixed.
+It develops through stages, and where someone falls on this spectrum shapes how they respond to authority, laws, and social pressure.
 Don't just memorize the stage names and numbers; know what type of reasoning each stage represents and how it connects to concepts like sanctions, labeling, and social order.
 When an FRQ asks why people conform or deviate, these frameworks give you the theoretical foundation to answer.

 Pre-Conventional Morality: Self-Interest and Consequences